Skip to main content

 The National Technical Assistance Center on Transition: The Collaborative (NTACT:C) is a Technical Assistance (TA) Center co-funded by the U.S. Department of Education’s Office of Special Education Programs (OSEP) and the Rehabilitation Services Administration (RSA).

-The Arizona Community of Practice on Transition (AzCoPT) team meets regularly to collaborate, develop, and coordinate transition services, professional development, and resources related to improving the transition experience for youth who have disabilities.
+The Arizona Community of Practice on Transition (AZCoPT) Team meets regularly to collaborate, develop, and coordinate transition services, professional development, and resources related to improving the transition experience for youths who have disabilities.
 The Arizona Community of Practice on Transition is dedicated to the practice of shared leadership and using Leading by Convening as a framework to guide our work.

-Project EASEL (Empowering Arizona with Social-Emotional Learning), formally known as AZ CCCTT, is a collaborative initiative led by the Arizona Department of Education and the University of Kansas Research Collaboration that works to develop career-equipped, lifelong learners who are socially and emotionally engaged.
-The goal is to impact social and emotional learning of all students by providing participating middle and high school educators with increased understanding, instructional skills and ongoing coaching to better embed intrapersonal and interpersonal skill development into students’ core content areas, over time (i.e., addressing content standards and intrapersonal/interpersonal competencies simultaneously).
+The AZ College and Career Competencies Project is a collaborative initiative led by the Arizona Department of Education and the University of Kansas Research Collaboration that works to develop career-equipped, lifelong learners.
+The goal is to impact all students by providing participating middle and high school educators with increased understanding, instructional skills, and ongoing coaching to better embed skill development into students’ core content areas over time (i.e., addressing content standards and college and career competencies simultaneously).

 An ECAP reflects a student’s current plan of coursework, career aspirations, and extended learning opportunities in order to develop the student’s individual academic and career goals.

-Employment First encompasses the belief that community-based, integrated employment should be the primary day activity for working-age youth and adults with disabilities.
+Employment First encompasses the belief that community-based, integrated employment should be the primary day activity for working-age youths and adults with disabilities.

 With support and funding from ADE/ESS Special Projects, Diverse Ability Incorporated (DAI), is offering a pilot project where up to 50 students will be supported in developing a person-centered plan through the use of a peer facilitator.
 As an extension to the IEP team, the peer facilitator will assist the student to develop a person-centered plan that will promote the student’s choices and ability to achieve the life he or she wishes to lead.